DungeonDev78/AMUITableViewDatasourcerer/README.md

 ## Installation

+Copy the Sources folder, with the classes and the protocols needed, in your project.

+## Usage

 Add your UITableView in the storyboard and create your custom prototype cell.

-## Usage

 Create your subclass of UITableViewCell for your custom cell.
 This cell MUST conforms to the protocol **AMConfigurableCell**, so you have to implement the method: